Permission Sets

 Select the Permission Set from the NAME column.
 The Permission Set details page displays.

-Adding users to the permission set Click on the User tab.
+Adding users to the permission set Select the Users tab.

 Click Save.